 This week I am in Boston, home of the world’s biggest and most successful cluster of life sciences companies.
 The mission, as ever, is to tell the world what we are doing in London – and why our country is now the place to come and invest: the place to find the talent you need, the place to launch a start-up; the ideal partner in any international venture.
 We have a growing MedCity – an amazing constellation of scientific and healthcare institutions, which stretches along the Euston Road from King’s Cross in the east to Imperial College in the west.

 This year we will see the opening of the Francis Crick institute, a vast structure that will house 1,500 scientists devoted to revealing the innermost secrets of human life: what really happens in our cells, and how they can be protected from disease.
+Cancer can get very painful and patients look for cbd oil near me to help them feel better.
 To assist them in their research, London boasts one of the largest and most trusted sets of medical data in the world – the anonymised records of the eight million people who use the NHS in the city.
 MedCity is a bustling cyclotron of talent – to borrow a metaphor from another scientific discipline – with people and ideas pinging off each other at an ever greater rate; and it is not surprising that there are the regular flashes of inspiration that produce the breakthroughs.

 British scientists have led the way in the past 25 years in finding all sorts of therapies for cancer.
 It was a British scientist, for instance, who pioneered the use of monoclonal antibodies.
 Now the Brits are again in the lead, with an even more promising system for tackling the killer that has its invisible bullets streaking towards half the population.
 They are using T-cells – the antibody cells so called because they form in the thymus – to attack and destroy the cancerous cells.
 How?
 By highlighting them, as it were, with a fluorescent pen.